TomCallan/pyine/README.md

 **Warning**
 The current version (1.1.2) will auto comment any strategy calls so it is advised that a study is used instead.
+The most up to date version is not listed on pypi and won't be for a while.

 ## Usage